General Privacy Notice

 - in order to ensure IT security and IT operations at our law firm;

 - in order to engage service providers (e.g., external IT service providers) who support our business processes;

 - in order to prevent criminal offences and conduct compliance investigations in individual cases and the associated (also electronic) review of correspondence and documentation;

-- in order to plan and conduct events to which you are invited, as well as to also report on these events on our intranet site, which can entail the publication of photo and video material (in which you can be identified) on our intranet site.
+- - in order to plan and conduct events to which you are invited, as well as to register for such events on our website and also report on these events on our intranet site, which can entail the publication of photo and video material (in which you can be identified) on our intranet site.

 Moreover, personal data is processed in order to perform contracts entered into or to fulfil orders placed by individuals (natural persons) with whom we have business relationships (Art.
 6 (1) lit. b GDPR).

 If you choose not to provide us with your personal data, we are unable to perform the contractual relationship and/or cannot fulfil the above stated communication purposes.

 In addition, we are in part required by law to process personal data (Art.
 6 (1) lit. c) GDPR).
 For example, pursuant to the provisions of the German Anti-Money Laundering Act (Geldwäschegesetz, "GWG"), we are obliged to identify our clients and, hence, need you to provide us with the necessary information (Sec.
 11 (6) sentence 1 GWG).
 According to Sec.
 50 of the German Federal Lawyers' Act (Bundesrechtsanwaltsordnung), we are obliged under professional law (Berufsrecht) to keep and manage attorneys' reference files; to this purpose, we may use electronic data processing.

 Data are processed in connection with the services provided by our notaries on the basis of Art.
 6 (1) lit. e) GDPR to extent that the data processing is necessary to fulfil the tasks that have been entrusted to our notaries in the public interest.